Loverofart/multi_select_search/README.md

 ```

 2. Now you are ready to use the `MultiSelectSearch` widget.
+   - `itemBuilder`
-   - in `itemBuilder` give your list item widget.
+    : Build your own list item widgets to select from.
+   - `chipLabelKey`
-   - in `chipLabelKey` define which field value of your class should be displayed in selected item chip.
+    : A field name of your class that should be displayed in selected item chip.
 In this example, we're displaying Contact's name field value in chip when selected.
 So it's `'name'`
+   - `items`
-   - in `items` give the list you created in step 1.
+    : The list you created in step 1.
 Both items and itemBuilder must use the same list.
+   - `initialValue`
-   - If you want some of your list items to be selected beforehand, write those in `initialValue`.
+    : Some of your list items to be selected beforehand.
+   - `onChanged`
-   - `onChanged` method returns the selected item list everytime a user selects/unselects an item.
+    : Returns the selected item list everytime a user selects/unselects an item.
+   - `clearAll`
-   - `clearAll` is a widget to clear all selected items when clicked.
+    : A widget to clear all selected items when clicked.
 Do not use button widgets.

 ```dart
 MultiSelectSearch<Contact>(